ept/blog/src/_posts/2021-01-13-decentralised-content-moderation.md

 * A few [people](https://twitter.com/xmal/status/1349413781953273857)
   [mentioned](https://twitter.com/weschow/status/1349417270179737604) Slashdot, Reddit, and Stack Overflow as successful examples of community-run moderation.
+* On the other hand, J. Nathan Matias [is skeptical](https://twitter.com/natematias/status/1496318787712344067) that volunteers will be able to handle the challenges of content moderation at scale, since Facebook reportedly spends $500m a year on it.
 * [Trustnet](https://cblgh.org/articles/trustnet.html) is a way of computing numerical scores for the degree of trust in indvidual users, based on the social graph.
 * [Matrix](https://matrix.org/), a federated messaging system, is